radi0sus/ciflordg-web/README.md

 Microsoft Word and other word processors may not reproduce the browser preview exactly when using formatted copy, because browser CSS is only partially transferred through the clipboard.

+Inline SVG from the ORTEP figure is intentionally omitted from formatted preview copy to avoid SVG text labels being pasted as plain text in word processors.
+Use ORTEP PNG copy or PNG/SVG download for transferring the plot image.

 True RTF clipboard copy is not reliable in browsers, especially when running from `file://`.

 Therefore:

-- formatted preview copy is supported
+- formatted preview copy is supported, but omits the inline ORTEP SVG figure
 - Markdown copy is supported
 - plain text copy is supported
 - ORTEP PNG image copy is supported where the browser allows image clipboard writing
+- standalone HTML download is supported and includes the inline ORTEP SVG figure if present
 - RTF download is supported
 - direct RTF clipboard copy is not provided

 For word-processor workflows, use the RTF download where possible.
 ORTEP plots can be exported or copied separately as PNG, or exported separately as SVG.
+For a single-file report including the ORTEP SVG figure, use the standalone HTML export.

 ## Known limitations